kingston-hackSpace/Interactive_Graphics/README.md

 ----
 ## Touch Designer:

-TouchDesigner is best used for real-time interactive installations, motion graphics and sensor-driven artworks.
-It is particularly effective for projects that rely on continuous real-time input from cameras, sensors or audio systems.
+Best used for **real-time interactive installations, motion graphics and sensor-driven artworks**.

-Excellent for working with cameras, sensors, audio, MIDI, OSC and DMX
+Supports interaction through the mouse, keyboard, webcam and audio.

+Simple interaction with microcontrollers and Raspberry Pi via Serial, OSC, or MIDI.

 Free to use with limitations.